Medically reviewed by Farrokh Sohrabi, MD

 http://www.everydayhealth.com/depression/will-depression-last-forever.aspx?xid=nl_EverydayHealthLivingWithDepression_20130311

-does go away — which is the goal of treatment — you might naturally start to worry that the symptoms will come back.
+If it does go away — which is the goal of treatment — you might naturally start to worry that the symptoms will come back.
 According to Mental Health America, more than 21 million children and adults battle depression every year, fewer than a third of whom receive adequate treatment.
 Consequently, many people risk a depression relapse.Treating depression can be frustrating, especially given the trial and error often involved with finding the right medication and the right therapist.
 Getting to a good place in your therapy may take months or even years, during which time you might ask yourself, “Will this feeling ever go away?”

 Dan Collins, 49, a senior director of media relations in Baltimore, knows all too well what depression feels like — the first and second time around.
 Collins experienced his first depressive episode at age 16 and then had a depression relapse more than a decade later, at age 28.